materialsproject/fireworks/docs/installation_tutorial.rst

     cp fworker.yaml my_fworker.yaml

-2. Modify your ``my_fworker.yaml`` by changing the ``name`` parameter to something that identifies the worker, e.g. the name of the worker machine ("hopper").
+2. Modify your ``my_fworker.yaml`` by changing the ``url`` parameter to the worker host.
 This will help you identify the worker that ran your FireWork later on.

 Launch a Rocket on the FireWorker
 ---------------------------------